Green Tree Mall

-Green Tree Mall is an shopping mall located in Clarksville, Indiana, United States.
+Green Tree Mall is a shopping mall located in Clarksville, Indiana, United States.
 The mall is located off of I-65 about four miles (6 km) north of downtown Louisville.
 It has a total area of 795382 sqft.
 It was named for a large boundary tree of considerable age that once stood at the location.
 Currently, there are more than 80 inline stores and 2 major anchor stores (Dillard's and JCPenney).
 The third anchor was Sears which closed on October 1, 2017.
-The mall is managed by Centennial Realty.
+The mall is managed by Namdar Realty.
 Green Tree Mall is a retail anchor for the Clarksville area.